- Open Access

 The authors thank Laura Schilz, Nadim Hendawi, Maram Bitar, and Sarah Mende for their assistance throughout the interview process and data collection.

+Open Access funding enabled and organized by Projekt DEAL.
 As part of the MEHIRA study, this research was funded by the Innovationsfond, Ministry of Health (01VSF16061).

 Ethics approval and consent to participate